argovis/documentation/data_management/schema.rst

 Drifter-Specific Data Record Fields
 +++++++++++++++++++++++++++++++++++

+The drifter collectoin treats ``timestamp`` and ``basin`` all as required items on the data document.

-None.
-Drifter data records are exactly the generic data record specification.
+Otherwise, drifter data records are exactly the generic data record specification.

 Drifter-Specific Metadata Record Fields
 +++++++++++++++++++++++++++++++++++++++